TravelMapping/HighwayData/hwy_data/AR/usaar/README.md

 AR9S in Izard County has 3 legs, all signed AR9S: 2 horizontal (AR9SMel) and 1 vertical (AR9SIza)

-AR18 intersects AR 181 twice in Mississippi County; both junctions are signed "AR 181 East"
+AR18 intersects AR181 twice in Mississippi County; both junctions are signed "AR 181 East"

-AR32 intersects US 278 twice in Hempstead County; both junctions are signed "AR 32 East"
+AR32 intersects US278 twice in Hempstead County; both junctions are signed "AR 32 East"

 AR35 is unsigned in Sheridan between US167Bus_N and US167_S but follows a path that was a single route before the bypass was built

-AR43 intersects AR 7 twice in Harrison; both junctions are signed "AR 43 South"
+AR43 intersects AR7 twice in Harrison; both junctions are signed "AR 43 South"

+The two segments of AR244 are separated by a gap (along AR59) longer than either segment

-AR253 intersects AR 45 twice in Sebastian County; both junctions are signed "AR 253 North"
+AR253 intersects AR45 twice in Sebastian County; both junctions are signed "AR 253 North"

 To be determined: